Small Business VoIP Guide (2026): Costs, Options & Setup

 Limitations: Overkill for businesses that primarily receive inbound calls.
 The Lite plan has geographic restrictions.
 Higher price point than simpler alternatives.

-RingCentral is the 800-pound gorilla of business VoIP—a publicly traded company with enterprise-grade features and the largest integration library in the industry.
+RingCentral is one of the largest business VoIP providers—a publicly traded company with enterprise-grade features and an extensive integration ecosystem.

 What makes it stand out: Over 500 app integrations.
-Rock-solid reliability with 99.999% uptime SLA.
+A 99.999% availability SLA.
 Microsoft Teams integration for companies in that ecosystem.
 AI features including live transcription and meeting summaries.

-Best for: Larger small businesses (10+ employees), companies needing extensive integrations, and organizations that prioritize enterprise-grade reliability.
+Best for: Larger small businesses (10+ employees), companies needing extensive integrations, and organizations that prioritize enterprise-grade uptime guarantees.

 UniFi Talk: Best for Existing UniFi Network Users